 My original WordPress theme listed in its official theme directory.
-It is published after passing strict review process to make sure it follows the guidelines.
+It follows the official development guideline and passed the strict reviewing process.

 I aimed to create a deadly simple theme which is unexpectedly hard to find.
 If you have a WordPress site, you can find and use the theme by searching it on admin screen navigated by ‘Appearance’ => ‘Themes’.

 My original WordPress plugin listed in its official plugin directory.
 It chooses and loads appropriate Noto Font depending on the site’s locale.
-I developed it to display East Asian languages seamlessly on western-made themes, liking Noto’s concept to render every language correctly.
+I developed it to display East Asian languages seamlessly on western-made themes.
+I personally like Noto’s concept to render every language correctly.

 This very website you are currently looking at is built with Jekyll and is running on GitHub Pages.
 Page contents are written in MarkDown format.